Israel at EuroBasket: 2017 EuroBasket

-Israel will compete in the EuroBasket 2017, the 40th FIBA EuroBasket, Israel's 29th time competing.
+Israel competed in the EuroBasket 2017, the 40th FIBA EuroBasket, Israel's 29th time competing.

-In addition to competing, Israel will be one of the hosts of the tournament.
+In addition to competing, Israel was one of the hosts of the tournament.
 Following the decision to relocate the 2015 tournament, original hosts Ukraine were offered the chance to host the 2017 edition, but they declined, citing the ongoing unrest in the country.
-On 5 November 2015, FIBA Europe announced that five national federations have applied to organise the EuroBasket 2017: Finland, Israel, Poland, Romania and Turkey.
+On 5 November 2015, FIBA Europe announced that five national federations had applied to organise the EuroBasket 2017: Finland, Israel, Poland, Romania and Turkey.
 On 11 December 2015, FIBA Europe announced that the tournament will be hosted by four countries: Israel, Romania, Finland and Turkey with the knockout stage host at the Sinan Erdem Dome in Istanbul.